 A healthcare proxy gives authority to make medical decisions to someone else.

 While a living will gives explicit direction to the medical staff.

 The healthcare proxy makes medical decisions on your behalf.

 But it may not be the exact direction you want them to take.

 For example, you don’t want to be on life support.

 But your children cannot make that decision and decide to keep you on life support.

-If you want a reliable, attorney-created living will, fill out the form below.
+If you want a reliable, attorney-created living will and legal advice, fill out the form below.